MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-in-cs-operator.md

 ---
 title: The case-sensitive !in string operator - Azure Data Explorer
-description: This article describes the case-sensitive !in string operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/19/2021
+description: Learn how to use the !in string operator to filter data without a case-sensitive string. ms.reviewer: alexans ms.topic: reference ms.date: 01/04/2023
 ---
 # !in operator